JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/5_Blockchain_vs_traditional_databases.md

 >## Redundancy:
 >Blockchain is a complete network where each node plays a crucial role.
 To ensure that each node can participate, each transaction information needs to be stored and verified by each node.

+Why the scalability of traditional database is better?